 ‘A word of caution : Squeaky/noisy areas can often be due to a run of poorly installed (cut into the top of joists) pipes/cables beneath where it isn’t possible to either add fixings or support.
 Take extra care!’

 We’ve witnessed over the years, that even if the localized area that’s screwed becomes quiet, the noises/squeaks/creaks will often shift to another area.
 This phenomenon can promote the occupier to start chasing the noises and placing more screws.
-This is an extremely bad idea as you can see in our projects gallery (in the menu at the top of this page).
+This is an extremely bad idea.
 Cables and pipes are always located beneath the chipboard at some point.
 The person adding the screws is simply playing Russian roulette.
 Even with the use of pipe finder gadgets, the outcome is not always guaranteed.

 Adding additional screw fixings to chipboard is not only dangerous, but also to some degree fool hardy.
 It simply does not offer a permanent solution.